jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis-29.md

 {29:19} Laban said:

-It is better that I give her to you, than that I should give her to another man: abide with me.
+<sup>19</sup> It is better that I give her to you, than that I should give her to another man: abide with me.

-{29:20} Jacob served 7 years for Rachel.
+<sup>20</sup> Jacob served 7 years for Rachel.
 They seemed unto him [but] a few days, for the love he had to her.

-{29:21} Jacob said to Laban:
+<sup>21</sup> Jacob said to Laban:

 Give me my wife for my days are fulfilled, that I may have sex with her.

-{29:22} Laban gathered together all the men of the place, and made a feast.
+<sup>22</sup> Laban gathered together all the men of the place, and made a feast.

-{29:23} In the evening, he took Leah his daughter and had sex with her.
+<sup>23</sup> In the evening, he took Leah his daughter and had sex with her.

-{29:24} And Laban gave unto his daughter Leah Zilpah his maid [for] an handmaid.
+<sup>24</sup> Laban gave to his daughter Leah Zilpah his maid as a handmaid.

-{29:25} In the morning, it was Leah.
+<sup>25</sup> In the morning, it was Leah.
 He said to Laban:

 What have you done to me?
-Did I not serve with thee for Rachel? wherefore then hast thou beguiled me?
+Did I not serve you for Rachel?
+Why have you beguiled me?

 {29:26} Laban said:

-It must not be so done in our country, to give the younger before the firstborn.
+<sup>26</sup> It must not be so done in our country, to give the younger before the firstborn.

-{29:27} Fulfil her week, and we will give thee this also for the service which thou shalt serve with me yet seven other years.
+<sup>27</sup> Fulfil her week, and we will give thee this also for the service which thou shalt serve
+with me yet seven other years.

-{29:28} And Jacob did so, and fulfilled her week: and he gave him Rachel his daughter to wife also.
+<sup>28</sup> Jacob did so, and fulfilled her week.
+Laban gave him Rachel his daughter to be his wife also.

-{29:29} Laban gave to Rachel his daughter Bilhah his handmaid to be her maid. {29:30} And he went in also unto Rachel, and he loved also Rachel more than Leah, and served with him yet seven other years.
+<sup>29</sup> Laban gave to Rachel his daughter Bilhah his handmaid to be her maid.

+<sup>30</sup> He had sex with Rachel, and he loved Rachel more than Leah.
+So he served with him yet seven other years.

-{29:31} When Enki saw that Leah [was] hated, he opened her womb: but Rachel [was] barren.
+<sup>31</sup> When Enki saw that Leah [was] hated, he opened her womb: but Rachel [was] barren.

 {29:32} Leah conceived, and bare a son she named Reuben.